json-api/json-api/_format/1.1/index.md

   Schema) for the current document.
 * [pagination] links for the primary data.

-> Note: The `self` link should contain the query parameters provided by the client
+> Note: The `self` link in the top-level `links` object must contain the query parameters provided by the client
 > to generate the current response document.
 This includes but is not limited to
 > query parameters used for [inclusion of related resources][fetching resources],
 > [sparse fieldsets][fetching sparse fieldsets], [sorting][fetching sorting],